 7. How do you present information to coworkers and peers outside of the finance department?

 This question aims to see how well you can communicate complex information to people unfamiliar with the jargon of accounting.
-One way to answer this is to describe a specific situation where you used storytelling skills and visual aids to explain a new procedure to managers in a different department.
+One way to answer this is to describe a specific situation where you used storytelling skills and visual aids to explain a new procedure or the findings of a report to managers in a different department.

 >>MORE: Learn how to improve your presentation skills.